You don’t blog? (5/5: the finale!)

 A ‘corporate’ image may be relevant for advanced bloggers.
 The below are optional.

-Indent cards are postcards bearing your blog name or logo — just like those held on air by TV show hosts.
-They can double for notetaking use in front of ‘interviewees’ or held up by them in photo ops.
+INDENT CARDS are postcards bearing your blog name or logo — just like those held on air by TV show hosts.
+They can double for notetaking use in front of interviewees, or have them held up by people in photo ops.
 Also useful for communicating with people still on snailmail mode.
 They give off a professional image and help in the pretense that you’re not a fly-by-night cowboy operator who might do a D.B.
 Cooper.

 * * *